EHRI/rs-aggregator/README.md

 you make to the list are hot-deployed: you do not need to restart the aggregator.

 ### Application context
-`cfg/syncapp-context.xml` `docker/cfg/syncapp-context.xml`
+`cfg/syncapp-context.xml` &nbsp; | &nbsp; `docker/cfg/syncapp-context.xml`

 The Spring configuration file.
 At this moment notable configuration details are:

 - __job-scheduler__
     - See for available schedulers the package `nl.knaw.dans.rs.aggregator.schedule`.
-    - See for available timer options the description on properties in the file.
+    - See for available timer options the description on properties of the bean.
 - __resource-manager__
     During synchronisation the `nl.knaw.dans.rs.aggregator.sync.SyncWorker` and companions
     are doing all the heavy lifting, while The `nl.knaw.dans.rs.aggregator.syncore.ResourceManager`